DandyAkira/CEN5035_Project/README.md

 | Jiaqi Cheng  | TR280 | jiaqicheng@ufl.edu | Back-End |

 ## Back End Log

+### Update (April 15 2022)
+ - The logic for background parsing of parameters in request messages has been optimized

 ### Update (April 14 2022)

  - Add test cases for adding friends